-Always call your pediatrician before giving acetaminophen to a child under 2 years of age, and call right away if your child is under four months of age and has a fever.
-Be sure when calling that you know which concentration you have, either 80mg/0.8mL (these are the drops which are being discontinued) or 160mg/5mL (children’s liquid).
-You can find this information on the front of the medicine bottle.
-Have the bottle with you when you call.
+Always call your pediatrician before giving acetaminophen to a child under 2 years of age, and call right away if your child is under three months of age and has a fever.

 For children over the age of 2 years, check the label to see how much medicine to give.
 If you know your child's weight, use that.
 If you do not know your child's weight, go by age for the dose amount.